AdobeDocs/adobeio-events/sdk/getting-started.md

 }
 ```

+This returns an [RxJS Observable](https://rxjs.dev/guide/observable).
+For more information on how to subscribe to an observable and take action on next, on error, and on complete, please refer to the RxJS documentation.

 One observable can have multiple subscribers.
 Each subscription can be handled differently.
 For more details on using the poller for journaling, check `getEventsObservableFromJournal` in the [journaling documentation](journaling.md).

 ## Classes